 All told, this process took me mere minutes – blanching and all.
 (Honestly what took me longer was taking the photos for this blog post!)

 Now that you’ve got all these health-packed greens sitting in your freezer, it’s time to use them.
 I have couple easy ideas for you.
 First up, throw some in a smoothie.

-I found some beautiful bunches of organic beets at Main & Vine so I had picked some up at the same time I bought my greens.
+I found some beautiful bunches of organic beets at the same time I bought my greens.
 So why not make a smoothie with all of that?